Creamy Tuscan Tortellini Soup

 Recipe Notes

 • Store leftovers in an airtight container and refrigerate, the soup will last for 3-5 days if stored properly.
-Remember that pasta continues to absorb liquid so the soup will thicken as it sits.
+Remember that pasta continues to absorb liquid so the soup will thicken and tortellini with swell and soften as it sits.

 • This is a brothy soup for a richer thicker soup use crushed tomatoes instead of chopped and use less broth